jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 + But sometimes work from/to storage
 ```

-So, transformation, this is the thing that is easiest, right?
+So, transformation, this is the thing that is easiest.
 We know
 transformation is just functions.
 It is basically straightforward.
 The only thing here is that generally there might be some input to the
 function, which is now not just sort of a local input from a call from